 Fijians still practice a number of ancient rituals and ceremonies.
 These include the yaqona, more commonly known as kava, drinking ceremony, in which a coconut shell full of kava (made from the crushed root of a pepper plant mixed with water) is passed around to villagers and visitors seated in a circle to the sound of rhythmic chanting and hand clapping.
 Also, many resorts also feature traditional Fijian fire-walking rituals, a specialty of Fijians from the island of Beqa, as well as lovo feasts, which are cooked in an underground oven just like in Tahiti.

 If You Want to Take a Cruise

 It is possible to cruise in both Tahiti and Fiji, although Tahiti is better suited for a traditional cruise experience.
-In Tahiti, the luxurious m/s Paul Gauguin sails the islands year-round from Papeete on a series of 7, 11 and 14-day itineraries to the Society Islands (Moorea, Bora Bora, Huahine, Taha'a and Raiatea), the Tuamotu Islands (and neighboring Cook Islands) and the Marquesas.
+In Tahiti, the luxurious m/s Paul Gauguin sails the islands year-round from Papeete on a series of 7, 11, and 14-day itineraries to the Society Islands (Moorea, Bora Bora, Huahine, Taha'a, and Raiatea), the Tuamotu Islands (and the neighboring Cook Islands) and the Marquesas.
 In addition, Princess Cruises' Ocean Princess does three 10-day cruises through the islands per year.

 Fiji is not known as a cruise destination, but you can sail the Yasawa Islands on Blue Lagoon Cruises, which sails two casual-themed 68-passenger catamarans on 3, 4- and 7-day cruises.
 On a larger scale, Dawn Princess sails to Fiji, as well as other South Pacific islands, on 14-day roundtrip itineraries from Sydney.